The debut of Seven Of Nine.

 "We are the Borg.
 Existence as you know it has ended.
 We will add your biological and technological distinctiveness to our own.
 Resistance is—" (BOOOOOOOOOM)

 - The Lancer: Chakotay fills this role for Janeway as much in this episode as any other.

 - Large Ham: The Leonardo da Vinci hologram, as played by John Rhys-Davies.

 - Let's Split Up, Gang!: The away team has only three people, so while Harry is busy downloading data from a Borg distribution node, Chakotay and Tuvok go to investigate the bioship's interior.
 Harry starts to hear creepy alien roars as the pilot becomes aware of their presence, but Harry isn't attacked until after the away team join up again, so this trope is just used to increase the suspense.

 - Living Ship: The bioships used by Species 8472.

-- Logical Weakness: The Borg rely on assimilation of technology and individual into the Collective in order to understand their opponent and form a countermeasure to a new trick.
+- Logical Weakness: The Borg rely on assimilation of technology and individuals into the Collective in order to understand their opponent and form countermeasure against any tricks their quarry might come up with.
 Species 8472 is an Organic Technology species whose immune system is so powerful that Borg assimilation doesn't work on them, and their offensive weaponry so devastating even a Borg cube can't handle more than a couple of hits, leaving them with no room to adapt.
 The Voyager crew note with interest that because the Borg are focused on assimilation they are incapable of innovation, The Doctor managed to devise a modest countermeasure through traditional study, trial and error.

 - Male Gaze: